-Will my car insurer provide financial help?
+Does my car insurer provide financial help?

 It depends on your car insurer and your financial situation.
 Many are offering financial assistance on a case-by-case basis, so it’s best to contact them directly if you think you’re going to miss a monthly instalment.
-Some providers, like Tower, are giving customers refunds, while AA has set up a dedicated financial hardship fund and is looking at reducing premiums.
+Some providers, like Tower, are giving customers refunds, while the AA has set up a dedicated financial hardship fund and is looking at reducing premiums.

 IAG, which owns State, NZI and AMI brands, has also said it has “no intention of deriving any benefit from the Covid-19 lockdown”, and intends benefits to flow back to its customers.

 The table below outlines how specific insurers are providing financial help.
 Contact details are also provided so you can get in touch with them.

 |AA||Established a $2m customer hardship fund.
 Freezing increases in car insurance premiums, and is looking at reducing them.|